Design principles of the cytotoxic CD8+ T-cell response: Results

-Next, we evaluated immune designs near the Pareto curve (Fig.~\ref{fig4}D; SI Appendix). {For each point $\lambda$, we identified an ensemble of designs near the Pareto front, $\Theta(\lambda)$.
-For a design to belong to the near-Pareto ensemble, its incurred harm against archetypes I and II must simultaneously lie within 5\% of the $\lambda$-Pareto-optimal harm of those respective archetypes.
-The \emph{elbow} of the Pareto curve represents the point on the curve, $\lambda^*$, at which further decreases in harm from archetype I will incur disproportionally large increases in harm from archetype II (see SI Appendix).
-The ensemble of designs near the elbow $\Theta(\lambda^*)$} encodes a compelling logic: sensitivity from antigen and infection cues promotes effector production ($\psi_{\Ag}, \psi_{I} >0$), whereas response-derived cues act like a brake with a predominantly anti-inflammatory effect on the immune response ($\psi_\res <0$).
-Sensitivity to these signals diminishes as $\lambda$ decreases (i.e., as avoidance of autoimmunity is prioritized); see Fig.~\ref{fig4}D. Baseline rates ($g_0$'s) of the designs at the elbow favor moderate to slow activation and proliferation of effectors, slow differentiation to effector state, and moderate contraction (Fig.~\ref{fig4}D).
-As $\lambda$ increases ({leftward; clearance weighed more}), all baseline rates shift toward promoting more effector cells.
-As $\lambda$ decreases below the elbow ({rightward}), the already slow differentiation baseline rate falls toward zero, while activation/proliferation and contraction are tuned to suppress effector production, reflecting designs that minimize collateral damage even at the expense of incomplete clearance.
-Notably, despite being optimized only for archetypes I and II, designs in the near-elbow ensemble $\Theta(\lambda^*)$ perform competitively for other archetypes, incurring harm close to the archetype-specific optimal designs (Fig.~\ref{fig4}E; SI Appendix, Figs.~\ParetoArchOne,~\ParetoArchTwo).
+Next, we evaluated immune designs near the Pareto front (Fig.~\ref{fig4}D; SI Appendix).
+For each point $\lambda$, we identified an ensemble of designs near the Pareto front, $\Theta(\lambda)$.
+For a design to belong to the near-Pareto ensemble, its incurred harm against archetypes {I and II} must simultaneously lie within 5\% of the Pareto optimal harm of those respective archetypes at the same compromise value $\lambda$.
+The \emph{elbow} of the Pareto front represents the point on the curve, $\lambda^*$, at which further decreases in harm from archetype {II} will incur disproportionally large increases in harm from archetype {I} (Fig.~\ref{fig4}B; SI Appendix).
+The ensemble of designs near the elbow $\Theta(\lambda^*)$ encodes a compelling logic: sensitivity from antigen and infection cues promotes effector production ($\psi_{\Ag}, \psi_{I} >0$), whereas response-derived cues act like a brake with a predominantly anti-inflammatory effect on the immune response ($\psi_\res <0$); Fig.~\ref{fig4}D. Sensitivity to these signals diminishes as $\lambda$ decreases (i.e., as avoidance of autoimmunity is prioritized); see Fig.~\ref{fig4}D. Baseline rates ($g_0$'s) of the designs at the elbow favor moderate to slow activation and proliferation of effectors, slow differentiation to effector state, and moderate contraction (Fig.~\ref{fig4}D).
+As $\lambda$ increases ({leftward; clearance weighes more}), all baseline rates shift toward promoting more effector cells.
+As $\lambda$ decreases below the elbow ({rightward; toxicity weighs more}), the already slow differentiation baseline rate falls toward zero, while activation/proliferation and contraction are tuned to suppress effector production, reflecting designs that minimize collateral damage even at the expense of incomplete clearance.
+Notably, despite being optimized only for archetypes I and {II}, designs in the near-elbow ensemble $\Theta(\lambda^*)$ perform competitively for {archetype III}, incurring harm close to the archetype-specific optimal designs (Fig.~\ref{fig4}E; SI Appendix, Fig.~\ParetoArchOne).

 From these analyses alone, it is not possible to ascertain the compromises encoded in the endogenous T-cell response program.
 However, experiments on T-cell fate decisions in endogenous immunological programs (Table~\ref{table1}) are qualitatively consistent with designs that jointly minimize harm from immunogenic pathogens and auto-immune responses to transient injuries (elbow in Fig. \ref{fig4}B).